Search for a Sportfish Yacht

 Finally, variable-deadrise hull yachts have the lowest or deepest section of the hull form a steep angle, and each subsequent section between the longitudinal strakes (the ridges that run fore and aft) angles less and less.
 This graduated deadrise is said to lessen the impact because of the deep angle at the keel.
 Flattening the deadrise as it approaches the chines (where the hull bottom meets the sides) provides some of the stability benefits of a flatter yacht hull.

 What Equipment Do Sportfish Yachts Come With?

 Many sportfish yachts come with the equipment needed to fight and catch the biggest fish, including kill boxes, outriggers, towers, ice makers, tuna towers, live bait wells, and large tackling stations, and much more.
-Sportfish yachts are powered by sterndrive, pod drives, big outboard, or inboard diesel engines.
+Sportfishing yachts are powered by sterndrive, pod drives, big outboard, or inboard diesel engines.
 These vessels can cruise at 30 knots or faster and feature an enclosed bridge offering the captain supreme comfort while cruising to the world class fishing grounds like those found off the coast of Fort Lauderdale.